 A submodel of the SURFACE type is defined by element face surfaces.
 These must be defined using the SURFACE,TYPE=ELEMENT card.
 Submodels of the NODE type are defined by sets of nodes.
+It is not allowed to define a local coordinate system (with a TRANSFORM card) in these nodes.
 Several submodel cards may be used in one and the same input deck, and they can be of different types.
 The global result file, however, must be the same for all SUBMODEL cards.
 Furthermore, a node (for the NODE type submodel) or an element face (for the SURFACE type submodel) may only belong to at most one SUBMODEL.

 The optional parameter GLOBAL ELSET defines an elset in the global model which will be used for the interpolation of the displacements or stresses onto the submodel boundary defined underneath the SUBMODEL card.
 For the creation of this element set the parameter GENERATE is not allowed (cf. ELSET).
 Although this element set contains element numbers belonging to the global model, it must be defined in the submodel input deck using the ELSET card.
 For instance, suppose the global model contains elements from 1 to 1000 and that the submodel contains only 10 elements numbered from 1 to 10.
-Both models have no elements in common.
+Both models have no elements in common, however, they may have element numbers in common (as is the case in this example).
 Suppose that the global elements to be used for the interpolation of the boundary conditions onto the submodel have the numbers 600 up to 604.
-Then the following card defines the global element and has to be included in the submodel input deck, although in this deck only elements 1 to 10 are defined by a ELEMENT card.
+Then the following card defines the global elset and has to be included in the submodel input deck, although in this deck only elements 1 to 10 are defined by a ELEMENT card, i.e. in the submodel input deck element numbers are referenced which are not at all defined within the deck.
+This is fine for submodel decks only.